MS in Arts Administration

 The Arts Administration degree program is designed for students who wish to pursue careers in visual arts, performing arts, and arts service organizations in the public, private, and nonprofit sectors.
 The past two decades have witnessed a rapid expansion in arts audiences, practitioners, and institutions.
 Simultaneously, the increased cyclical economic uncertainty in both the public and private sectors has resulted in a growing need for highly skilled administrators who can work effectively with elected officials, business and community leaders, and fellow arts professionals.

 The Master of Science in Arts Administration program emphasizes excellence, creativity, economic problem solving, internationalism, and a commitment to the new technologies of our age.
-We are particularly concerned with helping arts organizations place the achievement of their missions ahead of any blind devotion to maximizing revenues.
+We are particularly concerned with helping arts organizations successfully achieve their missions.
 It is toward such an end that we sustain a deep conviction in the centrality of the role of the artist and in the fundamental importance of artistic excellence as issues central to the health of all arts organizations in the twenty-first century.

 All candidates for admission to the degree program must have a bachelor’s degree, and are selected on the basis of undergraduate transcripts, academic and personal references, and related work experiences.
 We are particularly interested in those applicants who have two or more years of work experience after conferral of their undergraduate degrees.
 Interviews are strongly encouraged, either in person or by telephone.
 If you would like to arrange an interview, please contact the Arts Administration office at 617-353-4064 or email@example.com.